 wish I could perform a "find and replace" on all publications that incorrectly

-say the stone shows the first verse).
-Therefore I propose the following
+say the stone shows the first verse; the situation might improve now the college added an explanatory sign).
+I propose the following

 alternative version for use when a single stanza is required: it has the